 By default, Windows domain controllers do not enable full account audit logs.
 This can be controlled through audit policies in the security settings in the Group Policy editor.
-After they are enabled, the domain controller produces extra event log information in the security log file.
+To open the Group Policy editor, run gpedit.msc on the Domain Controller.
+After the audit policies are enabled, the domain controller produces extra event log information in the security log.